nilsteampassnet/teampass_doc/docs/install/upgrade.md

 * Create a dump of your database
 * Perform a zip of the current Teampass folder
 * Make a copy of teampass-seckey.txt (even if the upgrade process will perform one too)
-* Download lastest package on your server,
+* Download latest package on your server
 * Unzip package into `Teampass` folder (could be another name) and overwrite existing files and folders,
 * Enter url `http://your_domain/teampass/install/upgrade.php`
 * Now follow the upgrade pages